mobxjs/mobx/docs/README.md

 _Anything that can be derived from the application state, should be.
 Automatically._

-MobX is a battle-tested library that makes state management simple and scalable by transparently applying functional reactive programming.
+MobX is a signal based, battle-tested library that makes state management simple and scalable by transparently applying functional reactive programming.
 The philosophy behind MobX is simple:

 <div class="benefits">